Marisa D. Aceves

 Humanizing each microblogging post by revealing your artistic journey helps create a connection between you and your audience and future collectors.

-Since microblogging can be time-consuming and not everyone is a natural storyteller, its best to start with a few descriptive paragraphs and extend your story as you practice writing about your art.
+Since microblogging can be time-consuming and not everyone is a natural storyteller, it’s best to start with a few descriptive paragraphs and extend your story as you practice writing about your art.

 If you detest writing, consider using IGTV to create a mini vlog(video log) on Instagram to share your thoughts, concerns, and motivations.